datayoga-io/site/_pages/download_docs.md

 # Contact Form
 form:
-  heading: "Request Your White Papers"
+  heading: "Request Your White Paper"
   description: "Provide your details to receive our white papers directly in your inbox"
 ---